fpsampayo/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/canvas.rst

 by the canvas)

-Rubber band can be also used for drawing points, however :class:`QgsVertexMarker` class is better suited for this (:class:`QgsRubberBand` would only draw a rectangle around the desired point).
+Rubber band can be also used for drawing points, however `QgsVertexMarker <https://qgis.org/pyqgis/3.0/gui/other/QgsVertexMarker.html>`_ class is better suited for this (`QgsRubberBand <https://qgis.org/pyqgis/3.0/gui/other/QgsRubberBand.html>`_` would only draw a rectangle around the desired point).

-How to use the vertex marker
+Here's how to use the vertex marker:

 .. code-block:: python